Huntingdonshire Branch pubs selling real ale

 - George Hotel

 Elegant bar in a Grade II* listed Georgian hotel in the centre of the town of Oliver Cromwell's birth.
-Close to the Cromwell Museum: formerly the old grammar school where Cromwell was once a pupil.
-Cromwell's grandfather is said to have built the northern courtyard walls which now contain rooms overlooking the venue for the annual Shakespeare at the George festival in late June/early July.
+Close to the Cromwell Museum; formerly the old grammar school where Cromwell was once a pupil.
+Cromwell's grandfather is said to have built the northern courtyard walls which now contain rooms overlooking the venue for the annual Shakespeare at the George performances in late June/early July.

 - Lord Protector